 What Happens When You Take Cloves Every Day?

-Cloves can be beneficial for mucus-related issues due to their expectorant properties.
-They help in loosening mucus in the throat and esophagus, making it easier to cough it out.
+Cloves may be beneficial for mucus-related issues because of their traditional expectorant properties.
+They can help loosen mucus in the throat and upper airways, making it easier to clear through coughing.

 Can Cloves Stop Coughing?